Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 );
 ```

 Most typical examples of this API that you will find use it in order to "get" a handle from another process or to duplicate a handle within the local process.
-In our case we will use it to "give" the payload processes mutant handle to the parent process as shown below
+In our case we will use it to "give" the payload process's mutant handle to the parent process as shown below

 <img width="677" alt="image" src="https://user-images.githubusercontent.com/91164728/164518223-01cb26d8-6bfb-4a06-a701-4284ff58b64e.png">